Travel.State.Gov > Intercountry Adoption > Country Information > Spain Intercountry Adoption Information

-Exercise increased caution in Spain due to terrorism.
+Exercise increased caution in Spain due to terrorism and civil unrest.

 If you decide to travel to Spain: